krisnagoda/NYC_Citibike/README.md

 Put it all together on dashboard in a workplace where each employee has an ultrawide monitor.

 ## Summary
-While this analysis did help the team gain insight into patterns in usage by gender, time of day, day of the week, and location; it is recommended that we continue the analysis.
+While this analysis did help us gain insight into patterns in usage by gender, time of day, day of the week, and location; I recommended we continue analysis.
 To confidently inform viability of a Des Moines bike-sharing program, I recommend we take the following actions:
  - Expand timeframe of current NYC Citibike analysis, preferable to multiple years.
 Expanding the timeframe of the existing dataset will expand our understanding of year-over-year growth and seasonal trends we can expect in new locations.
- - Identify and analyze alternative bike-sharing program(s) data preferably from a location that possesses comparable population density, number of points of interest, distance between points of interest, and weather.
+ - Identify and analyze alternative bike-sharing program(s) data; preferably from a location that possesses comparable population density, number of points of interest, distance between points of interest, and weather.

+Note: With the expanded timeframe of the NYC Citibike data we should create a line chart showing the usage by month with year over year comparisons.
+And, recreate all of the data visualization if we are able to find a bike-share dataset more aligned with target location.

 ## Deliverables for Module 14 Challenge